Carabao EFL Cup Betting Offers 2021-2022

 Europa League Qualification

 The League Cup winners still receive a place in the following years Europa League, entering at the third qualifying round stage.
-England and France remain the only major UEFA countries to allocate a berth to the winner of the second tier trophy and this has significantly helped to retain interest in the competition.
+England and France were the only major UEFA countries to allocate a berth to the winner of the second tier trophy, although France abolished their Coupe de la Ligue in 2020.
+The fact the EFL Cup is now the only second cup competition to offer a Europa League place and this has significantly helped to retain interest in the competition.

 There have been many calls over the last decade to scrap the European place for the League Cup winners.
 In reality this would likely be a death nail for the competition that struggles more and more to compete for popularity with the likes of the Champions League.